The following information, ideas and insights are designed for secondary (Years 9-13) schools.

-Sport and Active Recreation
+Sport, Play and Active Recreation

 Offering co-curricular activities provides both students and staff with opportunities to develop further skills including communication, motivation and resilience.
 With aligned values and clear responsibilities, external sport and active recreation organisations can support schools with physical activity experiences for young people that positively contribute to their wellbeing.